Inspire ChallengeDisrupting Impact Assessment

 Applying new tools to unchain impact assessment for agriculture research for development

-In combination with new information sources from next generation tools, big data presents an important opportunity to better measure, monitor and understand CGIAR impact more effectively.
-Satellites and UAVs could be employed to automatically monitor the adoption of new technologies, web tools could be set up to harvest information on behavior and outcomes, and machine leaning could be developed to sort and identify impact from existing national statistics.
+In combination with new information sources from next-generation tools, big data presents an important opportunity to better measure, monitor and understand CGIAR impact more effectively.
+Satellites and Unmanned Aerial Vehicles could be employed to automatically monitor the adoption of new technologies, web and mobile tools could be set up to harvest information on behavior and outcomes, and machine learning could be developed to sort and identify impact from existing national statistics.
 These are just some areas where big data related disruptions might be used to better monitor progress on intermediate outcomes and show CGIAR impact.

 This Inspire project is interested in innovative tools that use new data capture systems and analytical approaches to revolutionize the way we build evidence of impact in agricultural research.

 See our FAQs page.